twcc/man-vip/doc-en/docs/user-guides/twcc/oneai.md

 :::caution Under Construction

-The document is under construction and will be available soon.
+The documentation is under construction and will be available soon.
-Please click [here](https://man.twcc.ai/@twccdocs/doc-oneai-main-en) to check the latest document and  information for OneAI.
+Click [here](https://man.twcc.ai/@twccdocs/doc-oneai-main-en) to get the latest OneAI documentation  and information.

 :::